cedlemo/Tortosa/README.md

 #background=#2E3436dd
 ```

 This part allows user to customize the main window (the GtkWindow).
 The background color support alpha channel if you system have a running compositing manager.
-This is done using cairo and can't, noramally, be handled by css (https://developer.gnome.org/gtk3/3.0/gtk-question-index.html, see 1.15.
+This is done using cairo and can't, normally, be handled by css (https://developer.gnome.org/gtk3/3.0/gtk-question-index.html, see 1.15.
 How do I create a transparent toplevel window ? ).
 But I have added parsers for the css so user can use in css:

 ```
 GtkWindow {